marmelo/tech-companies-in-portugal/README.md

 [![Build Status](https://github.com/marmelo/tech-companies-in-portugal/actions/workflows/main.yml/badge.svg)](https://github.com/marmelo/tech-companies-in-portugal/actions/workflows/main.yml)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/marmelo/tech-companies-in-portugal/blob/master/LICENSE)

-This is a opinionated list of some technology companies operating in Portugal.
+This is an opinionated list of some technology companies operating in Portugal.
-If you find something wrong or want to add another company please [follow the rules](CONTRIBUTING.md) to contribute with a pull request.
+If you find something wrong or want to add another company, please [follow the rules](CONTRIBUTING.md) to contribute with a pull request.

-Are you seeking for a job?
+Are you seeking a job?
 Click :rocket: to check the company's careers page.

 It's also a good idea to check and, when possible, give reviews on [Teamlyzer](https://pt.teamlyzer.com/) and [Glassdoor](https://www.glassdoor.com/).

-Checking out the company's Tech stack through [Stackshare](https://stackshare.io/) might also interest you.
+Checking the company's Tech stack through [Stackshare](https://stackshare.io/) might also interest you.

 ### Categories